 The Bachelor of Fine Arts (B.F.A.) degree is considered to be the most prestigious bachelor’s degree that you can receive in the visual arts.
 This is the only degree for the Graphic Design specialization.
-For the Painting / Drawing Specialization and the Ceramics Specialization, this is the option for students who wish to gain as much experience and skill as possible.
+For the Studio Art Specialization, this is the option for students who wish to gain as much experience and skill as possible.

-The Bachelor of Arts (B.A.) degree in the Painting / Drawing Specialization and the Ceramics Specialization, contains the same Art core courses with fewer Art electives.
+The Bachelor of Arts (B.A.) degree in the Studio Art Specialization, contains the same Art core courses with fewer Art electives.
 This option is recommended for students with a strong interest in art and a desire to minor or double-major in another subject area.
 This degree enables you to tailor your academic career to fit your interests.

 The Bachelor of Arts (B.A.) is the only degree option for the Art History specialization.